theforeman/theforeman.org/plugins/foreman_openscap/1.0/index.md

 ### 2.3.1 Puppet

-Recommended way is to install the packaged version from our repositories:
+Recommended way is to install the packaged version from our repositories using the installer:

+	foreman-installer --enable-foreman-proxy-plugin-openscap --foreman-proxy-plugin-openscap-puppet-module true

+Though it can also be manually installed:

     yum -y install puppet-foreman_scap_client